 In this case, the match let investigators zero in their investigation to one of the brothers, John D. Miller, 59.
 Fort Wayne Police and Indiana State Police put Miller under surveillance at his mobile home in the 13700 block of Main Street in Grabill.

 On July 6, police secretly collected trash from Miller’s residence, specifically looking for any items that would contain his DNA.
-In the pile of trash, investigators found three used condoms.
+In the pile of trash, investigators found three used condoms (ew, who is fucking this guy?)
 The condoms were sent to the Indiana State Police Laboratory for DNA testing.
-And within three days, they had received word from the testing lab that the DNA profile extracted from the condoms in Miller’s trash matched the DNA profiles on the condoms found in 2004, and to the DNA found in Tinsley’s underwear.
+And within three days, they had received word from the testing lab that the DNA profile extracted from the condoms in Miller’s trash matched the DNA profiles on the condoms found in 2004, and to the original DNA found in Tinsley’s underwear.

 The next day, when he saw no reports about the case in the news, Miller said he drove by her body to make sure it was still there.
 It was at this time he found one of her shoes in his car, so he threw it out the window as he drove by.

-The following news release was sent to local media around 1 p.m. on Sunday:
+The following news release was sent to local media after Miller’s arrest: